 How to Prevent Software Piracy

-- Release a “Freemium” version of your application or product.
+- Release a “Freemium” version of your piece of software or product.
 A freemium version of your application can help bring in customers who might normally pirate your software.

 - Use a license key to activate your application.
 We’ve used Keygen.sh with good success.

 - Contact the site that is pirating your software, and reach out to the site owner and ask for removal.
-This is often overlooked, but extremely powerful way to limit the piracy of your application.
-Some pirate sites have “remove request option as well.
+This is often overlooked, but an extremely powerful way to limit the piracy of your application.
+Some pirate sites have a “remove request” option as well.

 Fundamental Sources of Software Piracy

-Peer-to-peer (P2P), auction, and social networking sites are some of the main software piracy sources in the software industry.
+Peer-to-peer (P2P), auction, and social networking sites are some of the main software piracy and software counterfeiting sources in the software industry.
 Software pirates tend to sell illegal copies of counterfeited software online at meager prices on auction Websites.

-Dangers of Software Piracy and How to Prevent It
+Dangers of Software Piracy and How to Prevent Software Piracy

 There are many risks of downloading pirated software to a computer.
 The Business Software Alliance indicates that there is a strong link between software piracy malware infiltrations and hacking.
 Malware programs can cause permanent damage to a computer, and the owner may lose sensitive data.
 According to Microsoft, P2P shared files include risks such as spyware, Trojans, and viruses.
 Those who download illegal software (without a software license) will also have limited access to upgrades to functionality, technical support, and malware protection.